 NLF: Boards must be aware that participation, including common exit, is not restricted to a single local workforce development area.

 NLF: Boards must be aware that participatory services are services that require an individual to be a participant and that extend a POP.
-Participatory services, identified in the Service Matrix, include:
+Participatory services include:

 training services;